BUG5Y/Dev/readme.md

 to do

 finish the ui
-   - [ ] add way to close tabs
+   - [ x ] add way to close tabs
-   - [ ] rename tabs
-   - [ ] add function for building implant
+   - [ x ] add function for building implant
       - needs ability to change server and http(s)
    - [ ] fix the styling
-   - [ ] make the table work - possibly add way to click for a tab
+   - [ x ] make the table work - possibly add way to click for a tab

 update server
    - [ ] add way for the server to handle implant last contact time most likely use a map

 update implant
    - [ ] add powershell usage

+UI functionality
+   - [ ] finish the builder

 Do quick testing and take screenshots
 Post to new github page